FelixOnline/v2/content/articles/2016-3-11-id-say-i-lost-90-of-my-friends-circle-when-i-said-that-i-was-going-to-transition.md

 > > **People still think it doesn’t happen in Asian society** **FELIX**:But, say I know guys who wear makeup or are into fashion – does that make them, necessarily, feminine?

-**AJ**: It’s so, so much more than that, though I completely understand that men can be into fashion or wear make\-up.
+**AJ**: It’s so, so much more than that, though I completely understand that men can be into fashion or wear make-up.
 I was never comfortable...
 I could never walk into a room dressed as a male before I transitioned and feel comfortable.
-I would always just want to be in the side of the room, not being noticed, hope no\-one would even speak to me.
+I would always just want to be in the side of the room, not being noticed, hope no-one would even speak to me.
 If I reverse the question and ask, other than the fact that you were assigned male at birth, how do you know you’re male? ; It’s a feeling so mentally present but so difficult to capture into words.

 **FELIX**: A number of LGBT+ international students have told FELIX they fear that if they come out, their family will cut them off financially, and they will lose their education.
 What’s your view on this?

 **AJ**: We have to break this cycle whereby a large proportion of LGBT+ people end up not being able to have a great education for financial reasons.
-Ideally, Imperial should have some kind of system where they have grants for people who are in this situation \(Though, you would need to be careful that those aren’t abused\).
+Ideally, Imperial should have some kind of system where they have grants for people who are in this situation (Though, you would need to be careful that those aren’t abused).

 **FELIX**: But should trans people stay as part of LGBT community?
 Stonewall has only just agreed that it will campaign for trans rights.
 If someone says “I’m a straight woman now, I don’t need this”, is that right?

 **AJ**: I completely accept that opinon.
 I understand that Stonewall only recently decided to work with trans people, to help trans people, but for me it’s a sign of progression.
 The timing is unfortunate – and yes, it is late in the day.
 But we are very slim on options, to be honest, and I feel that isolating overselves in an already isolated environment isn’t sensible.
 Stonewall is doing great work right now, and going at it alone with so few public, visible role models – we’d be doing ourselves a huge disservice to do that.
 Also, for me personally, the gay community has always been incredibly supportive.

 **FELIX**:Imperial College Healthcare Trust is a world leader in gender reassignment surgery.
-However, it seems that the ICSM doesn’t provide much \(if any\) training to its students in the field.
+However, it seems that the ICSM doesn’t provide much (if any) training to its students in the field.
 What would you say about this?

 **AJ**: Treating a transgender person is more than learning about how to complete gender reassignment surgery.
 You are quite often giving that person their life back.
 It’s vital that ICSM members are taught the importance and the duty of care they have when dealing with transgender patients.
 The emotional aspect of support is just as important as the surgical.